denten-books/plain-text/main.md

 the instrumental reality of media practice.
 The nostalgia for "analog" oneness and continuity should itself fall under the critical purview, examined alongside media marketing slogans advertising gapless playback and lossless file formats.
 Digitality, as I will argue for the duration of the book, is an essentially human condition, worthy of conservation.
 But, what I mean by "digital being" relates to the practice of buying "digital cameras" or to promoting the "digital humanities" in name only.
-To perceive what is at stake, we must do much more to disambiguate the cognates of the digital: electronic, binary, and computational.
+To perceive what is at stake, we must do much more to disambiguate its cognates: electronic, binary, and computational.

 ### 1.1.3 Continuity and Mediation

-Let us start with digital representation expressed more formally, in computer science and in the analytic tradition of aesthetic philosophy and philosophy of information.
+Let us start with digital representation expressed more formally, as done in computer science, aesthetics, and philosophy of information.

 The difference between discrete and continuous quantities defines the conversation about digital media.[^ln-maley] For example, in a popular book